plone/Installers-UnifiedInstaller/README.txt

 --target=pathname
   Use to specify top-level path for installs.
 Plone instances and Python will be built inside this directory.
-  Default is /usr/local/Plone for root install,
+  Default is ``/usr/local/Plone`` for root install,
   $HOME/Plone for non-root.

+  PLEASE NOTE
-  PLEASE NOTE: Your pathname should not include spaces.
+    Your pathname should not include spaces.

 --instance=instance-name
   Use to specify the name of the operating instance to be created.